-Government Code section 65400 (a) requires that the planning agency (Planning, Building, and Transportation Department) annually make recommendations to the legislative body (the City Council) regarding "reasonable and practical means for implementing the general plan or element of the general plan, so that it will serve as an effective guide for the orderly growth and development, preservation and conservation of open-space and natural resources .....".
+Government Code section 65400 (a) requires that the planning agency (Planning, Building, and regarding "reasonable and practical means for implementing the general plan or element of the general plan, so that it will serve as an effective guide for the orderly growth and development, preservation and conservation of open-space land and natural resources . . . . . ".